suryapusapati/suryapusapati/_posts/2022-07-31-10-days-of-statistics.md

 {% include elements/button.html link="https://www.hackerrank.com/domains/tutorials/10-days-of-statistics" text="HackerRank" %}
 </p>

-In this project I used python to solve basic statistics problems.
-All the problems are solved using basic math functions `from math import exp, sqrt, pi, erf`.
-Other type of questions in challenge such as multiple choice question are not included.
-This project only contains solutions of coding part.
-I have also added mathematical equation used in the problem.
+For this challenge I used python programming to finish the challenge.
+To challenge myself I have not imported any python packages other than essential math functions `from math import exp, sqrt, pi, erf`.
+There are some multiple choice questions in the challenge, But in this blog I have only included the solutions of coding questions.
+TO make learning seamless I have added the statistical equation used to solve the problem.
 Happy learning!!

 ## Table of contects